arshinalbab/docs/docs/hub/2_deployment.md

 ### 3. Run Docker

-Start the docker-compose process to build and spin up the snoopPlatform container as well as the postgres database.
+Start the docker-compose process to build and spin up the snoopHub container as well as the postgres database.

 ```
 docker-compose up -d